daniyaljunjua/Data-Analysis-Projects/README.md

 ## Projects

 1. **Netflix Analysis**
-   - This project analyzes data from Netflix using Python and performs exploratory data analysis (EDA), visualizations, and some machine learning algorithms.
+   - This project analyzes data from Netflix using Python and performs exploratory data analysis (EDA), visualizations.

 ## Getting Started